 Pink eye, or conjunctivitis, doesn’t always require medical treatment and, in most cases, is mild and will clear up on its own.

-“The symptoms of pink eye can vary depending on whether it’s caused by a virus, bacteria, allergic reaction or irritants like smog or swimming pool chlorine,” said Jameel Clark, M.D., pediatrician with Norton Children’s Medical Associates – Dixie.
+“The symptoms of pink eye can vary depending on whether it’s caused by a virus, bacteria, allergic reaction or irritants like smog or swimming pool chlorine,” said Jameel Clark, M.D., pediatrician with Norton Children’s Medical Group – Dixie.

 According to the Centers for Disease Control and Prevention (CDC), pink eye symptoms usually include:

 - Redness or swelling of the white of the eye or inside the eyelids